-I Asked No Other Thing, builds an abstract picture on particle -upo/ypo-, in Greek as well as Latin: isotypos, shaped alike, synypoptosis, simultaneous presentation to the senses, cauponarius, a male shopkeeper, tradesman, upopternis, knob (a button that can twirl, in modern terms), and upo, below, looking at a picture (as for Brazil on a map).
+I Asked No Other Thing builds an abstract picture on particles –upo/ypo–, Greek and Latin: isotypos, shaped alike, synypoptosis, simultaneous presentation to the senses, cauponarius, a male shopkeeper, tradesman, upopternis, knob (a button that can twirl), and upo, below, looking at a picture (as for Brazil on a map).

 I asked no other thing,

 No other was denied.